I have received the following awards or honors (reversely chronological order):

 ADAM-AFCHECKER: ADAM-AFCHECKER supports fault analysis for model-based context-aware applications.
 It derives hidden features from adaptation rules and an application's running environment.
 It formulates these features into deterministic constraints and probabilistic constraints.
 Based on these constraints, it prunes false positives in fault reports and prioritizes remaing ones for effective fault inspection.
 [JSS13][website]

 ADAM-REMATCHING: ADAM-REMATCHING enables model-based context-aware applications with the ability of automatically recovering from consistency failures, which imply an application's internal state (understanding to environment) deviating from its actual external environment.
 ADAM-REMATCHING includes a static analysis tool for deciding an application's recoverability and dynamic support that guides its error recovery at runtime.
-[APSEC12][ASE13]
+[APSEC12, ASE13, MIDDLEWARE13]

-We also have ongoing research projects on concurrency program, dynamic software updating, application performance, and automated bug-fixing.
-I'm looking for self-motivated students with commitment on software engineering and program analysis research.
+We also have ongoing research projects on dynamic software updating, automated bug-fixing, and spreadsheet testing.
+I'm looking for self-motivated students with commitment on software engineering and analysis research.
+This is a fast-growing area that keeps generating research opportunities.
 If you have good programming skills and wish to conduct interesting research, please contact me.
 You are supposed to have background knowledge before approaching me.